dotnet/docs/docs/core/porting/libraries.md

 You should also become familiar with the content of the following topics:

 [.NET Standard](~/docs/standard/net-standard.md)
-This topic describes the formal specification of .NET APIs that are intended to be available on all .NET runtimes.
+This topic describes the formal specification of .NET APIs that are intended to be available on all .NET implementations.

 [Packages, Metapackages and Frameworks](~/docs/core/packages.md)
-This article discusses how .NET Core defines and uses packages and how packages support code running on multiple .NET runtimes.
+This article discusses how .NET Core defines and uses packages and how packages support code running on multiple .NET implementations.

 [Developing Libraries with Cross Platform Tools](~/docs/core/tutorials/libraries.md)
 This topic explains how to write libraries for .NET using cross-platform CLI tools.